Leaderboard

 6 points

-29. I went to the event.
+I went to the event.
 I will echo what Bad KItty said.
 Its incredible.
 I thought I knew all about it all, and was on the water for all bar 3(?) days of the AC when it was here.
 The sailGP is another level of viewing. in person is soooo much better than on tv, I wasn't expecting that.
-I hope it is in Lyttleton again, or anywhere in NZ for that matter - I'll be going.
+I hope it is in Lyttleton again, or anywhere in NZ for that matter - I'll be going.6 points

-30. That's one of the things that blew me away last year, first time we saw it live.
+That's one of the things that blew me away last year, first time we saw it live.
 Close, action packed, 10 boats with a stack of the best sailors in the world all in a closer quarters knife fight.
 We were in San Fran for the LV, and while it was fun, it was like most yachting, be great to participate in, just ok to watch.
 Sail GP on the other hand, watching 10 boats all charging for the first mark, holey moley!
 And the detail you can't see live, just look at the big screen, with replays of all the close stuff & incidents.
-Well worth a weekend.
+Well worth a weekend.6 points

-31. If you listen to the whole interview its not really about the dolphins.
+If you listen to the whole interview its not really about the dolphins.
 Sail GP is ok with protecting the wildlife.
 Its more about the Iwi.
 Nowhere else in the world do they need to pay upwards of 300k to appease the various authorities.
 The layers of bureaucracy all trying to tiptoe around the Iwi and the dolphin huggers go absolutely over the top.
 There were a dozen iwi appointed so called dolphin experts on $600 plus expenses per day from last Wednesday.
 Sir Russell called it right.
 The woke madness around stuff these days is just too hard.
-The rest of the world bends over backward
+The rest of the world bends over backward6 points

 5 points